Discretizing and quantizing neural nets

 • Weight-only quantization primarily reduces the model’s storage size.
 Since the activations remain in floating-point, the computational speedup is limited as the matrix multiplications still involve float-to-integer conversions.

 • Weight and activation quantization provides the most significant benefits for inference latency.
 When both weights and activations are represented as integers, the core matrix multiplication operations can be performed entirely using integer arithmetic, which is much faster and more energy-efficient on compatible hardware.
-This is the approach detailed by Jacob et al. () and seems to be the standard for achieving maximum inference performance in industry these days.
+This is the approach detailed by Jacob et al. (2017) and seems to be the standard for achieving maximum inference performance in industry today.

 4 References